Sign up for our FREE 8-week course to get on the property ladder.

 Some places to look include:

-- SQM Research also publishes regular reports on distressed properties, but you have to pay for them.
+- SQM Research publishes regular reports on distressed properties.

 Compare investment loans to fund your property purchase